CompPhysics/MachineLearning/README.md

 ## Exposure to COVID-19
 If a student is exposed to someone who is ill or has tested positive for the COVID-19 virus, they will stay home, contact a health care provider and follow all public health recommendations.
 You may also contact the study administration of the department where you are registered as student.
 ## Compliance and reporting
-Those who come to UiO facilities must commit to the personal responsibility necessary for us to remain as safe as possible, including following the specific guidelines outlined in this syllabus and provided by UiO more broadly (see links below here).
+Those who come to UiO facilities must commit to the personal responsibility necessary for us to remain as safe as possible, including following the specific guidelines provided by UiO more broadly (see links below here).

 ## Additional information
 See https://www.uio.no/om/hms/korona/index.html and https://www.uio.no/om/hms/korona/retningslinjer/veileder-smittevern.html.
 For English version, click on the relevant link.